Updated 4th April 2021

-Before you immediately hop on over to our website Thailand Retreats to peruse our incredible villa offerings for your stay however, there’s a few details you need to know about the process..
+Before you immediately hop on over to our website Thailand Retreats to peruse our incredible villa offerings for your stay however, there’s a few details you need to know about the current process of entering Thailand for the longer stay.

 For entry into Thailand both options above will require a Certificate of Entry and needs to be applied for through Thailand's Ministry of Foreign Affairs website (https://coethailand.mfa.go.th).
 See below.